-People suffering from diabetes are at a high risk for nerve damage, infections and circulation issues.
-When these problems occur they directly affect the feet and lead to diabetic foot complications.
+Diabetics are at a high risk for nerve damage, infections and circulation issues.
+Therefore, when these problems occur the feet are directly affected and lead to diabetic foot.
 An estimated 15% of diabetics will require an amputation of the foot or leg.

-Diabetics are more prone to foot problems due to peripheral neuropathy, which is the development of painful nerve damage.
-Although neuropathy can have an impact on your entire body, diabetics are more prone to leg and feet complications.
-These problems cause the skin to dry out and crack, which could cause fungi and bacteria to enter the body.
+Diabetics are more prone to painful nerve damage (peripheral neuropathy.)
+Although neuropathy can have an impact on your entire body.
+These problems cause the skin to dry out and crack.
+Therefore, allowing fungi and bacteria to enter the body.

-It is very important for the disease to be properly managed.
-When it is not properly managed, diabetics can be affected by the loss of feeling and poor blood flow.
-This also allows for small blisters and wounds to progress into a very serious infection and could lead to amputation.
+The disease needs to be properly managed.
+However, when it is not, diabetics can be affected.
+Typically by the loss of feeling and poor blood flow.
+This allows for small blisters and wounds to progress into a very serious infection.
+Eventually, leading to amputation.

 Diabetic Foot Care:

-According to the Centres of Disease Control and Prevention, nearly 84 million US adults have diabetes and, shockingly, 90% don’t realize they have it.
+According to the Centres of Disease Control and Prevention, nearly 84 million US adults have diabetes.
+Shockingly, 90% don’t even realize they have it.
 Over a third of the 84 million are in the prediabetic stage.
-Over the last twenty years, adults diagnosed with diabetes have tripled as Americans have became more overweight.
+And over the last twenty years, adults diagnosed with diabetes have tripled.
+Because Americans have became more overweight.

-Again, we urge the importance of proper diabetic foot care.
-Without proper care wounds, infection, ulcers, and gangrene may lead to serious health issues and possible amputation of the leg or foot.
-These severe complications can be avoided with proper treatment and footwear from your podiatrist.
+As mentioned before, we urge the importance of proper diabetic foot care.
+Without proper care wounds, infection, ulcers, and gangrene may occur.
+Consequently, lead to serious health issues and possible amputation.
+However, this can be avoided with proper treatment and footwear.

-Diabetes is a very serious condition.
-It should be taken seriously and treated properly.
-Your podiatrist will play a very important role in your overall health from prevention and proper management.
+Diabetes is a very serious condition. and it should be treated as such.
+Your podiatrist will play a very important role in your overall health.
+This includes prevention to properly managing the disease.

 If you have or expect you have diabetes and are experiencing: